abhpadhi/POC-Project/README.md

 # POC-Project

-Assignment-Syncron

-This is a submission as part of the interview assignment for Syncron.
 Here, there is an AWS API gateway available that taken inputs from users for *InstanceType* and fetches AWS RDS instance details *Endpoint and Instance type*.

 Behind the scenes, there are 2 Lambda functions that perform the heavy lifting.